What is achromatopsia?

 Symptoms

 People with achromatopsia may have symptoms that affect their eyes and vision.
 A person’s visual acuity can also vary according to the severity of the condition.
-Patients with complete achromatopsia have a visual acuity of 20/200 or lower.
+Patients with complete achromatopsia typically have a visual acuity of 20/200 or lower.
 Those with incomplete achromatopsia may experience vision as high as 20/80.
-Far-sightedness is also a common symptom.
+Far-sightedness also may be a common symptom.

 Nystagmus may develop within the first few months of a child’s life and is often the first symptom to occur.
 Symptoms may be less severe in individuals with incomplete achromatopsia.